Tim Guldimann: Diplomatic career

+The Bush administration rejected the proposal, opting instead to increase pressure on Iran.

 Guldimann was appointed OSCE Envoy to Ukraine in 2014.
 He was criticized by some American and European diplomats for his perceived pro-Russian bias.

 Political career

-Guldimann served for two-and-a-half years as a member of the National Council, representing Zürich for the Social Democratic Party Social Democratic Party of Switzerland before resigning in March 2018.
+Guldimann served for two-and-a-half years as a member of the National Council, representing Zürich for the Social Democratic Party of Switzerland before resigning in March 2018.
 He was the first Swiss legislator elected while living abroad, in Berlin, where he had previously served as Swiss ambassador to Germany.
 He remained as an expatriate in Berlin while serving as a National Councillor.
 After his resignation, his seat was succeeded by Fabian Molina.

+Personal life

+Guldimann has been married to German Christiane Hoffmann (born 1967).
+They have two daughters and reside in Berlin, Germany.
+His family played a leading role in his decision to resign from public office in 2018.